-Donald Trump’s Impeachment Would ‘Damage The Constitution,’ Legal Analyst Says
+Donald Trump's Impeachment Would 'Damage The Constitution,' Legal Analyst Says

 "It would be viewed as protected speech by the Supreme Court," he asserted.

-According to the commentator, Trump “never actually called for violence or riots,” which he claims undermines the purportedly forthcoming articles of impeachment.
+According to the commentator, Trump "never actually called for violence or riots," which he claimed undermines the purportedly forthcoming articles of impeachment.

 Turley ultimately argued that Trump's comments are protected by the First Amendment of the Constitution and warned of the precedent that impeachment would set.